-Dentists insert dental fillings to help protect teeth that have cavities.
+Dentists insert tooth fillings to help protect teeth that have cavities.
 However, sometimes, they may fall out.
 If you continue to have problems with your fillings, you may want to consider gold or ceramic inlays.
 They are less common but more durable than traditional materials such as glass ionomer, composite or amalgam.
 When a filling does fall out, it can be quite painful if your dentin tubules are exposed.
 You must quickly remove it from your mouth.
 In order to reduce your discomfort, you can take pain relievers and cover the hole with wax paraffin.
-Be sure to continually care for health of this area by brushing gently and rinse your mouth with saltwater until you are able to seek emergency dental care in Gainesville, FL.
+Be sure to continually care for health of this area by brushing gently and rinse your mouth with salt water until you are able to seek emergency dental care in Gainesville, FL.

 It is important to know what common reasons that lead to lost fillings in order to prevent it.
 If it does, you will want to schedule an appointment with an emergency dentist in Gainesville, FL.